willemolding/ffmpeg.js/README.md

 # ffmpeg.js

+This fork adds HLS support by adding a single flag to the Makefile :)

 [![NPM](https://nodei.co/npm/ffmpeg.js.png?downloads=true)](https://www.npmjs.com/package/ffmpeg.js)

 This library provides FFmpeg builds ported to JavaScript using [Emscripten project](https://github.com/emscripten-core/emscripten).
 Builds are optimized for in-browser use: minimal size for faster loading, asm.js, performance tunings, etc. Though they work in Node as well.